 - Engaged in a dynamic application process

 Our office will talk to parents who have a prospective child.
 However, once that child becomes a student at Notre Dame, our office only communicates to the student about their profile within the University.
-The University has designed a certain period of time every year for parents who have questions.
-It is called Junior Parents Weekend and it is typically held in March.
-Please attend this great informative session.
+The University has designed a specific time every year for parents with questions.
+It is called Junior Parents Weekend, typically held in March.
+Please attend this tremendous informative session.
 We politely ask parents to step aside and allow their child to manage their profile within the University.